DataIntellectTech/TorQ/docs/dataaccess.md

 3. Else if a unique column of type d exist then it is used.
 4. Else the API will error.

-For further clarity of configuration we provide two examples:
+For further clarity we provide two examples:

 **Example Configuration File**